openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   platform, data for enrollment activity and student engagement may not be available.

-* Charts are not available for problems that use the randomization setting in Studio.
+* Charts are not available for problems that use the **Randomization** setting in Studio.
 Because such problems can result in numerous possible submission variants, both correct and incorrect, edX Insights does not attempt to graph them.
 The Submissions report and downloadable .csv file are available for such problems, and include one row for each problem-variant-answer